Special Educational Needs

 How are parents of children with SEND supported and involved in the child’s provision?

-We have an ‘Open door’ policy and build strong and open relationships with parents.
+We have an ‘Open Door’ policy and build strong and open relationships with parents.

-Parents are informed of their children’s progress twice yearly through parent’s evenings and an annual report.
+Parents/carers are informed of their children’s progress twice yearly through parent’s evenings and an annual report.
 There are also opportunities for informal discussions as appropriate.

 How are children supported with transition?